Bluetooth Packet Structure

 Link layer identifier (LLID) — This field indicates whether the packet is an LL data PDU or LL control PDU.

-Sequence number (SN): The LL uses this field to identify the BLE packets sent by it.
-For more information about the SN, see volume 6, Part B, Section 4.5.9 of the Bluetooth Core Specification .
+Sequence number (SN): The LL uses this field to identify the Bluetooth LE packets sent by it.
+For more information about the SN, see Volume 6, Part B, Section 4.5.9 of the Bluetooth Core Specification .

-More data (MD): This field indicates that the BLE device has more data to send.
-If neither of master and slave BLE device has set the MD bit in their packets, the packet from the slave closes the connection event.
-If the master and slave devices have set the MD bit, the master can continue the connection event by sending another packet, and the slave must listen after sending its packet.
+More data (MD): This field indicates that the Bluetooth LE device has more data to send.
+If neither of Central and Peripheral Bluetooth LE device has set the MD bit in their packets, the packet from the Peripheral closes the connection event.
+If the Central and Peripheral devices have set the MD bit, the Central can continue the connection event by sending another packet, and the Peripheral must listen after sending its packet.
 For more information about MD, see volume 6, Part B, Section 4.5.6 of the Bluetooth Core Specification .

 Length: This field indicates the size, in octets, of the payload and MIC, if present.
 The size of this field is in the range [0, 255] octets.